-Forty-nine years ago this month, revolution was brewing in Paris.
+Over half a century ago, change was brewing in Paris.
 Right outside my window in the Latin Quarter, from where I write this post to you, violent street battles were turning the city upside down and bringing the country to a standstill.
-They joke about how the French love to protest and go on strike as if it were a part-time hobby, but in May 1968, there was nothing to joke about when a series of seemingly harmless student protests nearly started a French civil war.
+They joke about how the French love to protest and go on strike as if it were a part-time hobby, but in May 1968, there was nothing to joke about when a series of initially peaceful student protests nearly started a French civil war.

 At the height of the chaos, the entire economy of France and the national government itself was brought to a virtual halt.
 The protests reached such a point that political leaders feared civil war or a second revolution; and even President Charles de Gaulle secretly fled France for a few hours.